November 1 HOPE

 We all love to have a friend around them to rely on when the going gets tough.
-This friend can sometimes help up overcome a bad situation and will stand with you when the going gets tough.
+This friend can sometimes help overcome a bad situation and stand with you when the going gets tough.
 When this friend is not there, life gets more challenging.
 For Christians, our help is found in the Lord.
 We can rely on him when the going gets tough.
 Without Him, all of our situations will be more difficult.
 There is not a situation that God can’t handle.
 Is God your help when times get tough?

 November 15 RESCUE